jerry81/codeingame/G05-cultist-wars/bronze/strategy.md

 - represent the map - array of strings
 - represent units - struct

-- helper - calc manhattan distance
+- helper - calc manhattan distance between two objects
 - be able to get closest neutral to your leader
 - if Dist == 1 convert!

+## TODO

+- review A+ pathfinding